Users

 | The System Administrator Role is only available in the Primary Domain. | Yes |

-| Password | User's password used when logging in. | Must follow the global Password Policy. | Yes |
+| Password | User's password used when logging in. | Must follow the Password Policy. | Yes |

 | Confirm Password | Re-enter the Password. | Re-entered password must match the Password field. | Yes |